SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/high-level-environments/python/dask.md

 Congratulations!
 You just ran your first Dask program on Cori!

 ## Batch Dask example
-Ok, so you're comforable with Dask and you're ready to start submitting Dask jobs through our batch system.
+Ok, so you're comfortable with Dask and you're ready to start submitting Dask jobs through our batch system.
 Here is an example that we'll call `dask_batch.sh` that demonstrates how to run our same `test_dask.py` program that we showed above as a batch job.